 The immovable properties in this context means land or building or both.
 However, building should include part of the building and therefore flats, shops, galas etc. should get included.
 Further one may like to take a view that in a co-operative housing or premises society, what one is transferring is a share certificate and not an immovable property but one is not likely to succeed in such a view because the decisions under the stamp duty and registration laws as well as under the income tax laws are in one direction having taken a view that in such a case share certificate is only in representative capacity and what one is really transferring is an immovable property represented by such share certificate.

-Provisions as inserted by the Finance (No. 2) Act, 2009 also cover receipts, either by way of purchase or otherwise, of specified movable properties namely shares and securities, jewellery, archaeological collections, drawings, paintings, sculptures, any work of art.
-Now by the Finance Act, 2010 a new item has been added w.e.f.
-01 06 2010 and that is “bullion”.
+Provisions as inserted by the Finance (No. 2) Act, 2009 also cover receipts, either by way of purchase or otherwise, of specified movable properties namely shares and securities, jewellery, archaeological collections, drawings, paintings, sculptures, any work of art, “bullion”.
 Bullion would include gold, silver, platinum, or palladium, in the form of bars or ingots.
 Some central banks use bullion for settlement of international debt, and some investors purchase bullion as a hedge against inflation.